Sweating sickness

 Sweating sickness, also known as the sweats, English sweating sickness, English sweat or sudor anglicus in Latin, was a mysterious and contagious disease that struck England and later continental Europe in a series of epidemics beginning in 1485.
-The last outbreak occurred in 1551, after which the disease apparently vanished.
-The onset of symptoms was sudden, with death often occurring within hours.
+Other major outbreaks of the English sweating sickness occurred in 1508, 1517, and 1528, with the last outbreak in 1551, after which the disease apparently vanished.
+The onset of symptoms was sudden, and death or recovery often occurred within 8–10 hours.
 Sweating sickness epidemics were unique compared with other disease outbreaks of the time: whereas other epidemics were typically urban and long-lasting, cases of sweating sickness spiked and receded very quickly, and heavily affected rural populations.
 Its cause remains unknown, although it has been suggested that an unknown species of hantavirus was responsible.

 Signs and symptoms

 John Caius was a physician in Shrewsbury in 1551, when an outbreak occurred, and he described the symptoms and signs of the disease in A Boke or Counseill Against the Disease Commonly Called the Sweate, or Sweatyng Sicknesse (1552), which is the main historical source of knowledge of the disease.
-It began very suddenly with a sense of apprehension, followed by cold shivers (sometimes very violent), dizziness, headache and severe pains in the neck, shoulders and limbs, with great exhaustion.
-The cold stage might last from half an hour to three hours, after which the hot and sweating stage began.
+It began very suddenly with a sense of apprehension, followed by cold shivers (sometimes very violent), dizziness, headache, and severe pains in the neck, shoulders, and limbs, with great exhaustion.
+The cold stage lasted from half an hour to three hours, after which the hot and sweating stage began.
 The characteristic sweat broke out suddenly without any obvious cause.
-A sense of heat, headache, delirium, rapid pulse and intense thirst accompanied the sweat.
-Palpitation and pain in the heart were frequent symptoms.
+A sense of heat, headache, delirium, rapid pulse, and intense thirst accompanied the sweat.
+Palpitations and pain in the heart were frequent symptoms.
 No skin eruptions were noted by observers.
-In the final stages there was either general exhaustion and collapse or an irresistible urge to sleep, which Caius thought was fatal if the patient were permitted to give way to it.
-One attack did not produce immunity, and some people suffered several bouts before dying.
+In the final stages there was either general exhaustion and collapse, or an irresistible urge to sleep, which Caius thought was fatal if the patient were permitted to give way to it.
+One attack of the disease did not result in immunity to subsequent occurrences, and some people suffered several bouts before dying.
 The disease typically lasted through one full day before recovery or death took place.
 The disease tended to occur in summer and early autumn.

 Thomas Forestier, a physician during the first outbreak, provided a written account of his own experiences with the sweating sickness in 1485.
 Forestier put great emphasis on the sudden breathlessness commonly associated with the final hours of sufferers.
-Forestier claimed in an account written for other physicians that "loathsome vapors" had congregated around the heart and lungs.
+Forestier claimed in an account written for other physicians that "loathsome vapours" had congregated around the heart and lungs.
 His observations point towards a pulmonary component of the disease.